Marianas Trench (band): Haven: 2022–present

 On June 17, 2022, Marianas Trench released a live album of their performance in Milwaukee, titled, Live at the Rave Milwaukee.
 In July, they announced on social media that they had begun working on their sixth studio album.
 The group toured Australia in September, after having to postpone their 2020 and 2021 shows.
 They toured across Canada in 2023.
 In April 2024, the band released the single "A Normal Life", followed by "Lightning and Thunder" on May 24.
 In July, they issued "I'm Not Getting Better" as the third single from their forthcoming album.

 On May 28, the band announced the Force of Nature Tour.
 It began in September and featured support from Cassadee Pope and Grayscale in the US and LØLØ in Canada, among others.

 On July 26, Marianas Trench announced on social media that their upcoming album would be titled Haven and that it draws inspiration from Joseph Campbell's The Hero's Journey.
 According to Ramsay, he used one of the plot points in the story, Campbell's observation in every hero's journey, to guide each track.
 He began gathering ideas for the album while he was writing his debut solo record, The Josh Ramsay Show, in 2022.
 On August 16, the band released the album's fourth single, "Down to You".
 Haven came out on August 30.

 A live version of "Nights Like These", which appears on Haven, was released as a single on April 25, 2025.
-The September–October 2025 leg of the band's Force of Nature tour will be supported by the Summer Set.
+The September–October 2025 leg of the band's Force of Nature tour was supported by the Summer Set.